Paul Goldschmidt Player Props: Cardinals vs. Reds

 Paul Goldschmidt At The Plate

-- Among the qualified hitters in baseball, he ranks 27th in batting average, 15th in on-base percentage, and 29th in slugging.

-- Goldschmidt has picked up a hit in 63.9% of his 61 games this year, with at least two hits in 34.4% of those games.

-- He has hit a long ball in 9.8% of his games this season, and 3.7% of his plate appearances.
+- He has gone deep in 9.7% of his games this year, and 3.6% of his plate appearances.

-- In 17 games this year (27.9%), Goldschmidt has picked up an RBI, and in eight of those games (13.1%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 27.4% of his games this year, Goldschmidt has had at least one RBI.
+He's picked up more than one in 12.9% and driven in three or more of his team's runs in one contest.

-- He has scored in 47.5% of his games this year, with more than one run scored in 14.8%.
+- He has scored in 29 of 62 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.